Table of contents

 The city had a festive buzz but was not crazy busy like it would have been closer to Christmas and New Year’s.

-There is so much to do in New York throughout the year, but there is something magical about this city in the lead up to Christmas.
+There is so much to do in New York throughout the year, but there is something magical about this city in the lead up to Christmas and that’s why we booked.

 The hotel itself was perfect for what we needed.
 It was very clean and super quirky.
 The rooms were small but certainly cleverly planned.
 On entering the room there was lots of space to move around and store our suitcases etc.